Mahjong Etiquette and Superstitions Every Player Should Know

 This straightforward approach is popular in Western mahjong games:

-• Initial roll: Each of the four players rolls a pair of dice (or sometimes three, depending on the rules variation)
+• Initial roll: Each player rolls a pair of dice (sometimes three, depending on the rules used)

 • Assign other seats: The other players take their seats in a counter-clockwise order from East: the player to East’s right is South, the player opposite East is West, and the player to East’s left is North